 The humble golden kee chang that are extraordinary

-Recently, Mum received a batch of kee chang and had a lot to say about them.
-The dumplings stuck to the bamboo leaves were rather sticky and not "kiew" (Hokkien for springy and chewy) at all.
-In the good old days, heaven forbad that you should share such low-grade kee chang as they would tarnish one’s reputation forever.
-You see, local Chinese culture is all about “saving face” and this is rather prevalent in a close-knit community like Penang.
-Here, everyone is most probably related to someone you know and news travel faster than a speeding bullet.
+Recently, Mum received a batch of kee chang and could not help but express her disappointment with them.
+The dumplings clung stubbornly to the bamboo leaves, exhibiting an undesirable stickiness and a lack of the desired "kiew" (Hokkien for springy and chewy) texture.
+In the good old days, heaven forbad that you should share such low-grade kee chang, as it could potentially mar one's reputation indefinitely.
+Within the fabric of local Chinese culture, the concept of "saving face" holds great significance, particularly in tight-knit communities like Penang.
+In a place where nearly everyone is connected through familial ties or acquaintances, news travels faster than a speeding bullet.

-The kee chang Mum made did not stick to the leaves and were dainty-looking parcels.
-Each held its shape well, was soft, “kiew” and when held to the light, was like a brilliant yellow jewel.
-One of the tricks in making a successful kee chang is knowing how much glutinous rice to put in the parcel.
-It is important to leave enough room for the rice to expand during the cooking process.
-Mum noted that the uncooked parcel must jiggle a little when shaken.
+The kee chang crafted by Mum possessed an exquisite charm – did not stick to the leaves and were dainty-looking parcels.
+Each dumpling maintained its well-defined shape, exhibiting a soft and enticingly "kiew" texture.
+When held up to the light, they gleamed like radiant yellow gems.
+One of the secrets to achieving a flawless kee chang lies in determining the precise amount of glutinous rice to be encased within each parcel.
+It is crucial to allow ample space for the rice to expand during the cooking process.
+Mum emphasised that an uncooked kee chang should exhibit a subtle jiggle when gently shaken.
 Of course, Mum can tell if the amount is right by just listening.
-If too much glutinous rice is added, the kee chang will be compact and hard; if too little, it will not form a beautiful shape and could fall apart.
+Should an excessive amount of glutinous rice be added, the kee chang will be compact and hard; if too little, it will not form a beautiful shape and could fall apart.
 Such knowledge can only be obtained through practice.
 Do try till you master the art of making kee chang.

 The below recipe is from Lily Wong.